 - There's also Ralph hiding in the pantry in the original film; you have to wonder how long he was in there before Alice found him.

 - In Part VIII, apparently Rennie had been dragged down by Kid Jason, leading to her hydrophobia.
 It couldn't have taken place any later than perhaps late 70s or early 80s.
 With that said, Jason himself "drowned" in '57, leading to his mother's own rampage the next year and in '80.
 So either Jason got split into the lake dwelling Kid Jason and his adult version we all know and love, or Rennie's near drowning was so traumatic that she justified it by imagining it was Jason who had nearly drowned her.
-Also, Kid Jason has hair, though that may be more of They Just Didn't Care.
+Also, Kid Jason has hair.

-And of course, the starship explosion.
-To elaborate, the remaining crew decide to explode the walkways leading to the section where Jason is, so he will be forever floating in the vacuum of space.
+- And the starship explosion.
+The remaining crew decide to explode the walkways leading to the section where Jason is, so he will be forever floating in the vacuum of space.
 So they do.
 And it works...mostly.
-Jason is now apparently Made of Indestructium due to the nanobots...and can also move freely around space, because he literally comes right back about a minute later, punches a hole in the spaceship hull and causes Jenessa's Explosive Decompression.
+Jason is now apparently Made of Indestructium due to the nanobots...and can also move freely around space, because he comes right back about a minute later, punches a hole in the spaceship hull and causes Jenessa's Explosive Decompression.